hotsdata/hots-parser/README.md

 - Create a database with the name "hotsdata"
 - Create a user with the name "hotsdata" and grant ALL to the hotsdata database.
+- Update credentials.json with the appropriate password and server information.
 - Load the script in database/database_schema.sql into hotsdata.
 Please note this schema also contains the tables used by the API, data processing (ETL) and frontend that power www.hotsdata.com

 ## Installing python libraries